brainfucksec/brainfucksec.github.io/_posts/2022-03-21-firefox-hardening-guide.md

 ## Disabled Options

-Compared to other similar configurations such as [pyllyukko](https://github.com/pyllyukko/user.js) or [arkenfox](https://github.com/arkenfox/user.js) user.js.
-There are several options disabled, some of these are commented in the various sections of the [user.js](#user.js) file, these are the options you can activate for greater protection, but they disable some basic functionality like audio/video libraries or other things you need, so be careful.
+Compared to other similar configurations such as [pyllyukko](https://github.com/pyllyukko/user.js) or [arkenfox](https://github.com/arkenfox/user.js) user.js, there are several options disabled, some of these are commented in the various sections of the [user.js](#user.js) file, these are the options you can activate for greater protection like [Firefox Resist Fingerprinting (RFP)](https://support.mozilla.org/en-US/kb/firefox-protection-against-fingerprinting), but they disable some basic functionality like audio/video libraries or other things you need, so be careful.
 Also I excluded the `default` entries.

 ## user.js

-If you want you can use the `user.js` file with the settings of this guide or with your preferred settings, it is recommended to create a new profile for this purpose.
+If you want (is recommended), you can use the `user.js` file with the settings of this guide or with your preferred settings, it is recommended to create a new profile for this purpose.
 Before using the file check the entries and modify/add them according to your preferences, don't copy/paste without know what you are doing.

 Download the `user.js` template from my GitHub gist [here](https://gist.github.com/brainfucksec/68e79da1c965aeaa4782914afd8f7fa2)